jpoz/jpoz.github.com/source/blog/2013-06-07-Go_Manager.html.markdown

 ---

 Sometimes Go is just too damn fast.
 I recently ran into a situation where I was making too many calls too quickly to a third party API.
-The calls were coming from many different parts of my application.
-I need one place I could send call that would manage their execution while rate limiting the calls to the API.
+The calls were coming from all over my application.
+I needed one place I could send calls that would manage their execution while rate limiting the them to the API.

 Originally stolen from [here](http://michaelspeer.knome.net/2010/03/go-language-is-lovely.html), I added in rate limiting (with bursting) and the ability to give a go routine to the manager and wait for it's completion.